What Does RV Hookups Mean?

 Sewer Hose Stand & Carrier

 Many RV resorts and parks have a rule that the sewer hose needs to be off the ground.
-When we first started full-time RV living we ran into this issue a few times before we were able to buy a sewer hose stand.
+When we first started full-time RV living we ran into this issue a few times before we bought a sewer hose stand.

 I recommend getting one before you head out on your first RV adventure so you don’t have to employ creative solutions like what we had to do in the picture below.